rkumar-1/pixel-Di/README.md

 Tiem take: 4389	ms

 * Note the comparison with stl map which uses a red-black tree.
 Our code is a 2-3-4 balanced tree and the code is hardly optimized for memory or speed.
-So there is a lot of improvements possible.
+So there are a lot of improvements to be had.